Kalamojo/Some-Context-Please/README.md

 # Some Context, Please?

-Sarcasm Detection Model (the Demo of which can be found [HERE](https://some-context-please.streamlit.app/))
+Sarcasm Detection Model

+> The Demo of the 2D Basic and LSTM models can be found at https://some-context-please.streamlit.app/

 ## Background